Our Approach

 Targeting Synaptic Dysfunction to Treat Neurodegenerative Disease

-EIP Pharma is pursuing a new mechanism that is based on our understanding of how stress to the neuron, including that due to inflammation, amyloid plaques or alpha synuclein deposits (i.e., Lewy bodies), drives the neurodegenerative process.
+CervoMed is pursuing a new mechanism that is based on our understanding of how stress to the neuron, including inflammation, amyloid plaques or alpha synuclein deposits (i.e., Lewy bodies), drives the neurodegenerative process.

 Scientific evidence has shown that the enzyme p38 alpha is a driver of neurological disease progression.
 Chronic activation of p38 alpha in the brain interferes with how neurons signal to one another – this is called synaptic dysfunction.
-Synaptic dysfunction leads to memory loss, executive function defects and other cognitive deficits, and if left untreated will result in neuron death over time.
+Synaptic dysfunction leads to memory loss, executive function defects and other cognitive deficits, as well can lead to deficits in motor function, and if left untreated will result in neuron death over time.

 We are developing an oral therapy, neflamapimod, that inhibits the enzyme p38 alpha.
-We believe that if neflamapimod is given in the early stages of neurological disease, it may reverse synaptic dysfunction and improve neuron health.
-EIP is investigating neflamapimod as a disease modifying therapy for neurodegenerative diseases.
-Our lead indication is Dementia with Lewy bodies and neflamapimod has also been evaluated in early-stage Alzheimer’s disease.
-In addition, pre-clinical data supports the potential role of neflamapimod in recovery after stroke, where efficient synaptic function is essential for establishing new neuronal connections during the recovery process.
+We believe that if neflamapimod is given in the early stages of neurological disease, it may reverse synaptic dysfunction, improve neuron health, and slow or prevent disease progression.
+CervoMed is investigating neflamapimod in a Phase 2b clinical study in patients with dementia with Lewy bodies (DLB).

 "The data from the trial of neflamapimod in DLB are very encouraging, setting the stage for more extensive testing.
 There are no approved treatments for DLB, the second most common cause of neurodegenerative dementia, and there is an urgent need to find therapies for this severe and progressive disorder."